Neil Patel

 As part of your e-commerce SEO audit, be sure to check:

 1. All links are working correctly.
-Sitechecker offers a free seven-day trial.
+Sitechecker offers a free fourteen-day-trial.
 Or you could try SEOptimer, which also offers a free website audit.

 2. Your links are relevant to the page they’re on.
-Irrelevant links can confuse search engines and may hurt your ranking as well.
+Irrelevant links can confuse search engines and may also hurt your ranking.

 3. Use keyword-rich anchor text for your internal links.

-Try my Backlinks tool to find out how many backlinks you’ve got; just enter your domain or URL and click submit.
+Try my Free Backlink Checker to find out how many backlinks you’ve got.
+Just enter your domain or URL and click submit.

 • Create valuable content: While it’s not necessary to have a blog, producing high-quality articles gives you keyword opportunities, a chance to demonstrate your expertise, and to promote new products.
 Over time, this can attract higher-quality links.